-The Theory: My company has made losses for several years.
+The Theory: My company is a loss making business and has made losses for several years.
 If someone buys us out they can use these losses against their own profit and save a lot of money in Corporation Tax.

-The Logic: A business that makes a £10,000 profit this year will have to pay (at current rates) £2,000 in Corporation Tax.
-However, if they make a £10,000 loss they not only pay no Corporation Tax this year but they can make £10K of profit next year and balance that profit against the current loss to leave a net taxable figure of £0.
+The Logic: A business that makes a £10,000 profit this year will have to pay, say, £2,000 in Corporation Tax.
+However, if they make a £10,000 loss they not only pay no Corporation Tax this year but they can carry those losses forward ie, they can make £10K in profit next year and balance that profit against the current loss to leave a net taxable figure of £0.

-So past losses have value in that, to the extent of that past loss, you can make a future profit without incurring a tax liability.
+So past losses have value in that, to the extent of that past loss, you can make a future profit and not pay tax on it.

-The Reality: The government doesn’t like the idea of buying a business to make such use of the losses and there are numerous restrictions that frustrate the use of this tax “concession” when it comes to acquired businesses.
+The Reality: The government doesn’t like the idea of you buying a business to make such use of the losses on their books.
+There are numerous restrictions to frustrate you from using this tax “concession” when it comes to acquired businesses.

 The Legal Restrictions To Using Past Losses

-1. An acquiring company can’t use the losses unless they can generate an equivalent amount of profit from the business first!
-(So if they can’t make £10K in profit … they have no profit against which to write off the losses.)
+1. An acquiring company can’t use the losses unless they can turn the acquired business around and generate an equivalent amount of profit from it first!
+(So, using the above example, if they can’t make £10K in profit … they have no profit against which to write off the losses.)